Gomaco Trolley Company: Gradual expansion, new designs

 Gomaco Trolley added a new model in 2002, with the introduction of the "reconditioned Peter Witt", which is the refurbishing of a complete Peter Witt streetcar, rather than only using its trucks.
 A large number of Peter Witt streetcars remain in regular service in Milan in 2009, but the operator of Milan's tramway network, ATM, has retired some in recent years, and Gomaco purchased a number of these cars from ATM, for possible reconditioning for customers in North America.

 The company also takes orders from customers who only want a replica trolley body, not a complete and functioning car.
 In 2006, it built a replica of half of a Peter Witt trolley car for decorative use as a cover to the entrance to an underground trolley station (of SEPTA) at the University of Pennsylvania campus in Philadelphia, the 37th Street station.
 It was patterned exactly after the particular style of Peter Witt car that served Philadelphia—in large numbers—starting in the mid-1920s.
 The replica was a gift to the school from its Class of 1956.

 Gomaco has also built at least one battery-powered streetcar.
 In 2008, it delivered two open cars to Glendale, California's Americana at Brand shopping development: one a 33-foot-long battery-powered car and the other a 22-foot-long unpowered passenger car (trailer).
 The powered car is equipped with a wheelchair lift.

 In 2012, the Issaquah Valley Trolley (in Issaquah, Washington) hired Gomaco to restore and modify ex-Lisbon streetcar No. 519, which was built by Brill and assembled in Lisbon in 1925.
-The work included re-gauging of the car's truck from narrow gauge to standard gauge.
+The work included re-gauging of the car's truck to standard gauge from the original 900 mm gauge.

 In 2015–2017, Gomaco overhauled and rebuilt three streetcars for the Loop Trolley, a new streetcar system under construction in St. Louis, Missouri.
 The work included adding wheelchair lifts.